Advantage of Invisible Thoughts

 When folks reach a certain advanced age, that unconscious routine is so pronounced that it affects their memory.
 At the very onset of a thought their overcautious mind has to check it out, interrupting the associative flow from the memory bank.

 That's why you hear them repeat themselves, keep saying the same thing in different ways, or they are searching for the right word.
 Their thinking can't jump out of the groove.
-We don't want to reach that state, so we might as well do all we can to loosen down that censor - by thinking those invisible thoughts.
+We don't want to reach that state, so we might as well do all we can to loosen down that censor, by allowing ourselves to think those "wicked thoughts" upon realization that they are---yes, invisible.

 Once we get it on our gut level that our thoughts are really invisible and that we have an infinite freedom to think inappropriate thoughts of any kind, we gain a brand new sense of mind's uninhibited fluidity.